bitofmind/swift-model/README.md

 - Natural injection and propagation of dependencies down the model hierarchy.
 - Support for sending events up or down the model hierarchy.
 - Exhaustive testing of state changes, events and concurrent operations.
 - Integrates fully with modern swift concurrency with extended tools for powerful lifetime management.
+- Fine-grained observation of model state changes.

  > SwiftModel is an evolution of the [Swift One State](https://github.com/bitofmind/swift-one-state) library, where the introduction of Swift macros allows a more lightweight syntax.

- > SwiftModel takes inspiration from similar architectures such as [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture), but aims to be less strict and esoteric by using a more familiar style.
+ > SwiftModel takes inspiration from similar architectures such as [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture), but aims to be less esoteric by using a more familiar style.

 ### Requirements

 SwiftModel requires Swift 5.9.2 (Xcode 15.1) that fixes compiler bugs around the new [init accessor](https://github.com/apple/swift-evolution/blob/main/proposals/0400-init-accessors.md)

 > Even more [init accessor](https://github.com/apple/swift-evolution/blob/main/proposals/0400-init-accessors.md) compiler fixes did land in Swift 5.10, but there still some remaining fixes that did not make it to 5.10.
-Until then @Model custom initializers might require accessing the underscore private members directly instead of the regular ones.
+Until then @Model custom initializers might require accessing the underscored private members directly instead of the regular ones.

 ### Documentation